P versus NP problem: Claimed solutions

 While the P versus NP problem is generally considered unsolved, many amateur and some professional researchers have claimed solutions.
 Gerhard J. Woeginger compiled a list of 116 purported proofs from 1986 to 2016, of which 61 were proofs of P = NP, 49 were proofs of P ≠ NP, and 6 proved other results, e.g. that the problem is undecidable.
 Some attempts at resolving P versus NP have received brief media attention, though these attempts have been refuted.

-Popular culture
+In popular culture

 The film Travelling Salesman, by director Timothy Lanzone, is the story of four mathematicians hired by the US government to solve the P versus NP problem.

 In the sixth episode of The Simpsons seventh season "Treehouse of Horror VI", the equation P = NP is seen shortly after Homer accidentally stumbles into the "third dimension".

 In the second episode of season 2 of Elementary, "Solve for X" Holmes and Watson investigate the murders of mathematicians who were attempting to solve P versus NP.

+In the episode "Put Your Head on My Shoulders" from the second season of the animated series Futurama, a visual reference to the P versus NP problem appears in the background.
+In a scene where Fry and his co-worker Amy Wong retreat to a supply closet for a private conversation, sitting behind them on a shelf next to a box labeled "Emergency Beans," are two books of identical size, one marked "P" and the other "NP."